dankellett/webapp-angular-.netcore-with-infra-aws-azure/readme.md

 Certs in the cert store on aws/beanstalk:
 If you aren't using the local pfx and want to use the windows cert store you will need to install the cert and grant permissions to IIS_IUSRS.

-`Set-ItemProperty "IIS:\AppPools\DefaultAppPool" -Name "processModel.loadUserProfile" -Value "True"`
+This is a script that can install the certs
 `$mypwd = Get-Credential -UserName 'Enter password below' -Message 'Enter password below' Import-PfxCertificate -FilePath "C:\inetpub\AspNetCoreWebApps\app\auth_key_dev.pfx" -CertStoreLocation Cert:\LocalMachine\My -Password $mypwd.Password`

-There is a script in util that can be run to grant permissions.
+There is a script in util that can be run to grant permissions to the cert.
 Usage example:
 .\addusertocert.ps1 -userName 'IIS_IUSRS' -permission read -certStoreLocation \LocalMachine\My -certThumbprint 5F5B30EE4917330E7D98A1B01E5060C8317AA5C5